metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

 ## Adapting mouse model for Adenosine deaminase deficiency Severe combined immunodeficiency (ADA-SCID) mouse

-ADA-SCID was caused by mutations in adenosine deaminase (ADA), an enzyme that was reported to be important for dADP, dATP degradation in cells.
-Lack of ADA resulted in dADP, dATP accumulation and toxicity to cells.
-ADA was universally expressed, but most active in lymphocytes ([Flinn et al., 2018](https://ojrd.biomedcentral.com/articles/10.1186/s13023-018-0807-5)).
+ADA-SCID is caused by mutations in adenosine deaminase (ADA), an enzyme that is reported to be important for dADP, dATP degradation in cells.
+Lack of ADA results in dADP, dATP accumulation and toxicity to cells.
+ADA is universally expressed, but most active in lymphocytes ([Flinn et al., 2018](https://ojrd.biomedcentral.com/articles/10.1186/s13023-018-0807-5)).

 ADA-SCID manifestation in mice included abnormal thymocyte.
-Double positive (DP) cells was reported to have increased apoptosis, though dynamics of DN cells was reported to be normal ([Whitmore and Gasper, 2016](https://www.frontiersin.org/articles/10.3389/fimmu.2016.00314/full)).
+Double positive (DP) cells was reported to have higher apoptosis rate ([Whitmore and Gasper, 2016](https://www.frontiersin.org/articles/10.3389/fimmu.2016.00314/full)).
 In addition, the apoptosis and distribution of peripheral T cells appeared to be normal in ADA-SCID mice ([Apasov et al., 2001](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC209335/)).

 ADA-SCID also resulted in impairment in B cell development.
 The most prominent phenotypes were on activated B cells, while mature naive B cells in the spleen was reported to have a higher death rate ([Whitmore and Gasper, 2016](https://www.frontiersin.org/articles/10.3389/fimmu.2016.00314/full), [Blackburn and Kellems, 2005](https://pubmed.ncbi.nlm.nih.gov/15705418/), [Aldrich et al., 2003](https://www.jimmunol.org/content/jimmunol/171/10/5562.full.pdf), [Prak, 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3366416/)).

-Thus, for our adaption, we focused on adjusting DP thymocyte and naive splenic B cell death rates.
+Thus, for our adaptation, we focused on adjusting DP thymocyte and naive splenic B cell death rates.

 To determine DP thymocyte death rate, we used percentage of DN cells amongst thymocytes as the benchmark.
-We chose this because this appeared to be the most robust readout, while other benchmarks like absolute progenitor/ lymphocytes counts appeared to have lots of variation ([Blackburn and Kellems, 2005](https://pubmed.ncbi.nlm.nih.gov/15705418/), [Blackburn et al., 1998](https://www.jbc.org/article/S0021-9258(17)47085-2/pdf), [Blackburn et al., 2000](https://rupress.org/jem/article/192/2/159/30028/Metabolic-Consequences-of-Adenosine-Deaminase), [Morreti et al., 2021](https://www.nature.com/articles/s41598-021-02572-w)).
+We chose this because this appeared to be the most robust readout, while other benchmarks like absolute progenitor/ lymphocytes counts were highly variable ([Blackburn and Kellems, 2005](https://pubmed.ncbi.nlm.nih.gov/15705418/), [Blackburn et al., 1998](https://www.jbc.org/article/S0021-9258(17)47085-2/pdf), [Blackburn et al., 2000](https://rupress.org/jem/article/192/2/159/30028/Metabolic-Consequences-of-Adenosine-Deaminase), [Morreti et al., 2021](https://www.nature.com/articles/s41598-021-02572-w)).

 In control mice, DN cell was reported to be less than 5% of total thymocytes; in ADA-SCID mice, this number was ~ 20% ([Morreti et al., 2021](https://www.nature.com/articles/s41598-021-02572-w)).
-Parameter scan indicated that that DP death rate should be increased to 2 day<sup>-1</sup>.
+A parameter scan indicated that that DP death rate should be increased to 2 day<sup>-1</sup>.

 ![](img/mouse_dpdeathscan.png)